alexZajac/BikeStations/README.md

 2. Data JSON normalization
 3. JSON data conversion to RDF for adding it in the store

+The user can update this database at any time by pressing a button in the frontend

 ### 4. Querying the store (SPARQL)

 Having a triplestore using realtime data and our own vocubulary based on our ontology, we can query any data we want gathering avery sources just by querying our triplet store in SPARQL.